tkcmada/stdenv_npm_win32/README.md

 start_cmd.bat
 cd default_project

+#DO NOT INSTALL to --global
-npm install <package> --save  #DO NOT INSTALL --global
+npm install <package> --save
 ```

 How to archive to zip